Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 28-March-2025, I successfully completed the Workplace Etiquette online course under the PRP372S Work Readiness module.
+I successfully completed the Workplace Etiquette online course under the PRP372S Work Readiness.
 The module focused on understanding professional behavior and ethics in the workplace.

 **Task:**
 The aim was to demonstrate knowledge of workplace conduct, time management, confidentiality, and teamwork principles.